In this article, we’ll talk about Konglish and Korean loan words.

 |Sprite (soft drink)|

-If you’re loving the Konglish vocabulary so far, and want to up your skills, then we’ve got a full list for you right here!
+If you’re loving the Konglish vocabulary so far, and want to up your skills, then we’ve got a complete list for you right here!

 |Konglish Word (한국어)||Actual English Translation|